-rē•Gather Around the Table: A Hardy Harvest Dish to Serve This Season
+rē•gather Around the Table: A Hearty Harvest Dish to Serve This Season

 Eating in season gives this recipe an extra health kick.

-It’s that time of year when we crave hardy, mouth-watering foods that scream harvest season, and this healthy, plant-based fall recipe checks all of our boxes.
+It’s that time of year when we crave hearty, mouth-watering foods that scream harvest season, and this healthy, plant-based fall recipe checks all of our boxes.
 From sweet and nutty squash to earthy carrots and crispy apples, it’s the perfect addition to an autumnal feast.
-Since it calls for seasonal ingredients, it packs a nutrient-dense punch, making it a worthwhile go-to for the upcoming chilly month.
+Moreover, since it calls for seasonal ingredients, it packs a nutrient-dense punch, making it a worthwhile go-to for the upcoming chilly month.

 Seasonal eating is all about consuming fresh produce from local farmers.
 “The produce is picked at peak ripeness and does not need to be transported long distances, resulting in fresher, tastier, and more nutrient-dense produce,” explains Jennifer Maeng, a clinical and culinary registered dietitian in New York and Miami.
 “By contrast, foods that are grown out of season are not able to follow their natural growing and ripening patterns, and must survive long transit times from farms around the world to your local grocery store.”
 These ingredients are then “often treated with post-harvest chemical ripening agents and coated in edible film” that takes away from the nutritiousness found in in-season produce.

-This sounds especially appealing when the weather is cooler and the immune system can benefit from fresh sources of vitamins and minerals.
-This stuffed acorn squash recipe features a carrot, apple, and kale quinoa filling that is rich in vital nutrients while adding a cornucopia of color to your plates.
+This sounds especially appealing when the weather is cooler, and the immune system can benefit from new sources of vitamins and minerals.
+This stuffed acorn squash recipe features a carrot, apple, and kale quinoa filling rich in vital nutrients while adding a cornucopia of color to your plates.
 Maeng goes through the list of nutritional benefits to be found in these ingredients.
 She adds that squash is an excellent source of carotenoids, a precursor to vitamin A, and supports a strong and healthy immune system.
 Apples, meanwhile, provide vitamin C and other antioxidants that protect against free radical damage from the inside-out.
-Carrots are rich in beta and alpha-carotene — which convert to vitamin A — as well as fiber, potassium, and more antioxidants, and kale is a fantastic plant-based source of calcium with anti-inflammatory benefits and vitamins A, K, and C. Last but not least, quinoa is considered a complete protein, meaning it contains all nine essential amino acids and is a high-quality protein similar to that of animal-source protein.
+Carrots are rich in beta and alpha-carotene — which convert to vitamin A — as well as fiber, potassium, and more antioxidants.
+Kale is a fantastic plant-based source of calcium with anti-inflammatory benefits and vitamins A, K, and C. Lastly, quinoa is considered a complete protein, meaning it contains all nine essential amino acids and is a high-quality protein similar to that of animal-source protein.

 The benefits of this stuffed squash recipe do not end here.
 It also includes garlic, sunflower seeds, and pomegranate seeds.
-Garlic is a known antiviral, antibacterial, and antifungal ingredient that is linked to anti-inflammatory and immunity-promoting benefits.
+Garlic is a known antiviral, antibacterial, and antifungal ingredient linked to anti-inflammatory and immunity-promoting benefits.
 Sunflower seeds are high in vitamin E and zinc, helping to ward off and shorten colds.
 Finally, pomegranate seeds are rich in immunity-boosting and anti-aging antioxidants.
-When combined, these ingredients make a gorgeous fall dish that will nourish and protect with every bite.
+Combined, these ingredients make a gorgeous fall dish that nourishes and protects with every bite.

-- 2 small acorn squash, halved with seeds removed
+- Two small acorn squash halved with seeds removed

 - 2 cups cooked quinoa